prs-eth/OverlapPredator/README.md

 This code has been tested on
 - Python 3.8.5, PyTorch 1.7.1, CUDA 11.2, gcc 9.3.0, GeForce RTX 3090/GeForce GTX 1080Ti

 **Note**: We observe random data loader crashes due to memory issues, if you observe similar issues, please consider reducing the number of workers or increasing CPU RAM.
-We are working on releasing a sparse convolution-based Predator, stay tuned!
+We now released a sparse convolution-based Predator, have a look [here](https://github.com/ShengyuH/OverlapPredator.Mink.git)!

 ### Requirements
 To create a virtual environment and install the required dependences please run: